 Your project meeting is arguably the most important part of the whole process.
 All the information needed to complete your project is discussed.
 Research and background materials on your business, products, target audience, and competition must be gathered.
 Don’t worry, I have a system for simplifying and meeting this need.

 To begin with, what does your product do?
 What does it cost?
 What are the features and benefits?
 What are the important key messages I need to convey?
 How is it different from your competitors?
 How does it work?
 This knowledge can improve your copy in many ways.

 Next, I need to know about your target audience.
 How do they make buying decisions?
 What do they need to know?
 What factors influence their decisions?
 What’s their job title?
 Which industries do they work in?
 What keeps them up at night?
 I need this information to motivate them.

 If you have a creative brief, I’ll get that from you now.
-And I’ll collect background materials like brochures, sell sheets or case studies that can improve your copy.
+And I’ll collect background materials like your “Powerpoint,” brochures, sell sheets or case studies that can improve your copy.
 Of course, I’ll do additional research.
-And I may even interview third-party experts to improve the credibility of your piece.
+And I may even interview third-party experts to increase the credibility of your piece.

 Copywriting best practices and techniques are used to structure your copy outline.
 Any part of the research I’ve gathered so far could play an important role in drafting your outline.
 Seemingly unimportant details could play a key role.
 Your initial vision of the piece may need to change slightly depending on what the research shows.
 So, it’s important to keep an open mind at this stage.

 The copy planning process involves managing the order of ideas.
 I typically do this with bullet points.
 A logical flow makes it easier for the reader to move from one idea to the next.
 Choosing the right structure is important, too.
 Best practices and proven formulas may be used to increase the effectiveness of your piece.
 Though, an outline may not be required for a one-page project such as a landing page.